My shopping cart

 Here at Fine Linen and Bath, we think silk sheets are not only an indulgence but also fantastic investment in hair, skin and sleep quality.
-They're also a luxury, and you want to make them last.
+They are also, of course, a luxury that you want to last.
 The good news is that you can care for your beautiful silk bedding at home.
-By following these tips, you'll be able to keep your silk sheets soft, luxurious, and welcoming over time.
+By following these tips, you'll be able to keep your silk bed linen soft, luxurious, and welcoming over time.

 When you first unbox your sheets, read and follow the care directions.
 You'll discover that pure silk is actually quite simple to care for, and requires only a bit of extra attention.